Nayab1145/Assignments-using-java/README.md

-2.Stringreverse check it is palindrone or not by using Scannerprogram
+2.Stringreverse check it is palindrome or not by using Scannerprogram

  import java.util.Scanner;
 class ReverseStringNumber